protect-github-bot/token-reset/README.md

 1) You leaked your token.
 2) I found your token.
-3) I uploaded it to this gist.
+3) I uploaded it to this repository.

 ## But why?